Witten-Reshetikhin-Turaev invariants for 3-manifolds from Lagrangian intersections in configuration spaces: Introduction

 \subsection{Topological model coloured Jones polynomials}

-In the author's earlier work, \cite{Cr3} and \cite{Cr5} a topological model for the coloured Jones polynomial for links coloured with the same colour was constructed.
+In the author's earlier work, \cite{Cr3} and \cite{Cr5}, a topological model for the coloured Jones polynomial for links coloured with the same colour was constructed (i.e. each component is coloured with the same colour).
 In the first part of this paper we generalize this result and construct a topological model for coloured Jones polynomials for links coloured with different colours.
 Let $L$ be an oriented framed link with framings $f_1,...,f_l\in \Z$.
-We consider $\beta_n \in B_n$ a braid such that $L= \widehat{\beta_n}$.
+We consider $\beta_n \in B_n$ a braid such that $L= \widehat{\beta_n}$ by braid closure.
 Now, let us fix a set of colours $N_1,...,N_l\in \N$ for the strands of the link.
 This colouring induces a colouring of the strands of the braid: $(C_1,...,C_n).$